icron/yii2-grid-configurator/README.md

   - sorting columns
   - freeze columns
   - visibility of columns (depending on the visible columns, an appropriate SQL query)
-  - filters columns (using DynamicModel, you can use )
+  - filters columns (using DynamicModel)
   - custom page size

 In short, adjust general configuration file for all columns: